hugopeixoto/kryptwit-js/README.md

 # Kryptwit JS

 This library implements Kryptwit (blol.org/845-kryptwit-01) in Javascript.
 It uses CryptoJS to handle the cryptography primitives.
 The exception is mode-ctr-gladman.js, which was vastly modified be compliant with the specification.

+# Notes

-NOTE: This is not even close to be production ready.
-I'm not sure I trust crypto-js yet.
+This is not even close to be production ready.
+I don't crypto-js yet.

+Some issues with this code:

+Random generator is probably not cryptographically secure.

+Chrome extension writes the deciphered text back in the page, allowing twitter.com to read it back.
+This kind of defeats the purpose.

 # Example

 There is a small encrypt/decrypt sample in sample.js.
 It can be executed with d8 (V8 javascript shell):

     d8 crypto/*.js sample.js